LegendADX/week1/README.md

 `git commit`  commit/save files to the repository.
 Ex: git commit -m "Message" <FILES>

  `git status` check the status of the repository
+ `git checkout` to recover or checkout files from last commit

   ## Basic Bash Command